ctp-eos/ctp-sci/CTP: New Science Paradigms Are Not Up for Peer Review.md

 ## 4. Gatekeeping via “Acceptable” Methodology

 CTP research employs tools and methodologies that mainstream science has yet to recognize—such as non-physical CTP field analysis, CTP bioresonant coupling, and non-physical higher-dimensional phase translation via CTP Energy.
-These are often dismissed outright, not because they are invalid, but because they require new modes of observation, instrumentation, and mathematics ***(most of all a new consciousness)***.
+These are often dismissed outright, not because they are invalid, but because they require new modes of observation, instrumentation, and mathematics ***(most of all a new consciousness connected to a new way of thinking!)***.

 > **CTP Implication:** Traditional peer reviewers demand experiments that can be repeated within known parameters.
 But if the parameters themselves are shifting—driven by consciousness or dimensional coupling—then old tools become blindfolds.